rangzen/t2/README.md

 Endpoint: https://api-free.deepl.com/v2/translate
 ApiKey: redacted-0123-0123-0123-redacted:fx
 ```

-You can check `t2-example.yaml`for example.
+You can see the `t2-example.yaml` file for an example.